gracehoppercenter/ict/docs/f25/courses/itd110/goals/resources/ssh_activity/reflection_template.md

 Select the first six characters from this message and copy them here:

-Using the ASCII table, convert these five characters to binary:
+Using the ASCII table, convert these five characters to binary (if necessary, include leading zeroes so that each character is 8 bits):

 ### Transport Layer: Break your message into packets